The English 100 Tutorial Program offers students a chance to meet one-on-one with an experienced instructor outside their own class setting.

 Please click this link for more information on using Starfish to schedule appointments.

-We offer appointments either in-person at 6101 Helen C. White, or through SKYPE.
+At present, we offer appointments through video chat.
 If you cannot find a time on our schedule that works, please email us and we will try our best to work with you.
 We are very eager to work with English 100 students!

 What should I know when I schedule an appointment?